 Donor or Sponsorship Coordinator

 Many non-profits organizations rely on generous donors to keep their operations going.
-Donor coordinators help solicit these funds by throwing lunches, dinners, and other fundraising events as a fun way to encourage donations and thank past donors.
+Donor coordinators help solicit these funds by throwing lunches, dinners, and other fundraising events.
+This is a fun way to encourage donations and thank past donors.

 Catering Services Manager

 Do you have a love for food?
 Then catering manager might be the right position for you.
 Whether you need to feed hundreds of people or design the perfect five-course meal for an intimate dinner, your job is important.
 You’re essential to keeping guests and clients happy.

 Most catering managers need a background in food preparation along with formal or innate skills in planning and problem-solving.

 Social Media has influenced every industry, but perhaps the events industry as much as any.
 Social Media Coordinators work to promote events on social media to gain attendees and exposure for the event and the venue.
 They may create unique hashtags, do live feeds, design digital ad campaigns, and more.